 Photo courtesy of Friends of Washington Crossing Historic Park

-Photo of Moravian Pottery & Tile Works, courtesy of Anthony Sinagoga Photography
+Photo of Moravian Pottery & Tile Works by Bob Krist, courtesy of Visit Philly

-Photo courtesy of James A. Michener Art Museum
+Photo of James A. Michener Art Museum by Bob Krist, courtesy of Visit Philly

 Photo courtesy of Sesame Place